 An investor should analyze a company in detail before adding it to her portfolio.
 However, it is very difficult for any investor to analyze all the companies available for investment.
 Their number stands at 8,484 today and is expected to increase in future.
 Therefore, every investor should use a process for filtering out all the companies that do not meet her requirements.
 She should then focus on the remaining companies to find out the companies, which she feels are the best.
 Such companies will prove to be great investment opportunities for her.

 The process of shortlisting companies is necessary so that an investor can focus her limited time and effort on a few targeted companies.
-Shortlisting companies before analysis helps an investor get maximum benefit out of her effort.
+Shortlisting companies before analysis helps an investor get the maximum benefit out of her effort.

 Different methods for shortlisting companies for detailed analysis: